Learn to Play a Musical Instrument

-Although the cost of a bass guitar and amplifier will set you back a little or a lot – depending on the quality, a good set-up will last for years and be very good value for money.
+Although the cost of a bass guitar and amplifier will set you back a little or a lot – depending on the quality, a good set-up will last for years and be good value for money in the long-run.

 Sometimes it is better to invest a little more (if possible of course) and get a set-up that will be usable on a more professional level, rather than have to upgrade and lose money in a part exchange deal.

-Reasonably inexpensive, the guitar (acoustic is great for vocal/guitar) has got to be number one.
-Just a few chords and you’ll be able to play hundreds of songs.
-You’ll probably want to avoid ”home on the range”!
+Reasonably inexpensive, the acoustic is great for vocal and guitar – singing and playing – it has got to be number one.
+Just a few chords and you’ll be able to play hundreds of songs but you may want to avoid home on the range!

-When buying a guitar for a child, it is worth remembering that nylon string guitars (classical) are easier on the fingers.
+When buying an acoustic guitar for a child, it is worth remembering that nylon string guitars (classical) are easier on the fingers.
 Also, size is another consideration and I would recommend that children from seven years and above buy a 3/4 size.

 If you would like to play lots of tunes and sound like a full orchestra:

-It is also great for composing your own music and you can produce backing tracks for vocals on the computer.
+It is also great for composing your own music as it has every sound of the orchestra usually in midi format.
+It’s also possible to produce backing tracks for vocals etc. on the computer.